TrySound/postcss-inline-svg/README.md

 ])
 ```

-Or if you use [cssnano](https://github.com/ben-eb/cssnano) your svg urls already minified
+Or if you use [cssnano](https://cssnano.co/) your SVG URLs already minified
 as cssnano includes postcss-svgo.

 ```js